Ozi-cheri/auto-sphere/TESTING.md

  * All codes were validated using the validation tools respectively.

   * HTML Validtion: [HTML Validation](https://validator.w3.org/)
      * During the validation of HTML codes, errors regarding stray closing divs, warnings and errors due to the use of Django template snippets.
-Kindly visits the BUG section for more information.

  * CSS Validation: [CSS Validation](https://jigsaw.w3.org/css-validator/)

     * No errors found when validated.